musictopography/musictopography.github.io/interviews.md

   <div class="interview-card">
     <h3>Gian Franco Reverberi</h3>
     <p>
       Gian Franco Reverberi (1934-2024) was a musician and composer from Genoa.
-A member of I Cavalieri, he played a crucial role in introducing the first Genoese "cantautori", including Luigi Tenco and Gino Paoli, to Dischi Ricordi, where he was employed, and in producing their records.
-In the interview, he reflects on Milan’s centrality to his career, the importance of a performance venue such as Santa Tecla, Ricordi’s first recording studio, and the conditions in which the new musical aesthetics of "cantautorato" took shape.
+A member of I Cavalieri, he played a crucial role in introducing the first Genoese "cantautori", including Luigi Tenco and Gino Paoli, to Dischi Ricordi.
+In the interview, he reflects on Milan’s centrality to his career and the importance of a venue such as Santa Tecla.
     </p>
     <button class="interview-preview open-video-modal"
             type="button"
             data-video="https://www.youtube-nocookie.com/embed/E-wiDg7Oa_A?autoplay=1"